dsibilly/yewdar/backgrounds.md

 ### Cheland

-This land is a study in contrast.
-To the north, thousands of square kilometers of prairie plains host the most productive agriculture in the region, earning the island sub-continent the nickname "The Breadbasket of Osenia."
-To the south, a dank fungal forest contains exotic and gargantuan mushrooms and other spore-based life, including the enigmatic myconids.
-Between north and south, a jagged ridge of mountains divides the island, crowned by an active volcano that the native Irsan peoples call "The Forge."
+Cheland is not a single nation.
+The island sub-continent is bisected by the same mountain range that forms Grendia on the mainland.
+To the north of the mountains are thousands of square kilometers of prairie plains that host the most productive agriculture in the region.
+South of the mountains lies a dank fungal forest that contains exotic and gargantuan mushrooms and other spore-based life… including the enigmatic myconids.
+The mountain range itself is a jagged ridge crowned by an active volcano that the native Irsan human peoples call "the Forge."
+Cheland's Irsan culture is the only democracy on the continent; their monarch is elected by popular vote to a six year term.
+The current queen is Rike Trubel, a rice farmer from the Lake Edi region.

 | 1d6 Roll | Background | Focus |
 | :---: | :---: | :---: |